-The Department has identified 7 documents that falls within the scope of your request.
-These documents were in the possession of the Department on 4 July 2019 when your FOI request was received.
+The Department has identified 11 documents that contain information that falls within the scope of your request.
+The documents existed in the possession of the Department on 3 July 2019 when your FOI request was received.

 Attachment A is a schedule which describes the relevant documents and sets out my decision in relation to each of them.